aubreypwd/wordpress-themereview-vvv/readme.md

 ## To start over (review another theme):

-You can use (I know it's long, Textexpander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm-Rf htdocs/ && sh vvv-init.sh'` to do it and not reset your Vagrant.
+You can use (I know it's long, Textexpander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'` to do it and not reset your Vagrant.
 Or, you can always `vagrant reload --provision` and get a cup of coffee.

 ## Dependencies